 A breast lump is a localized swelling, protuberance, bulge, or bump in the breast that feels different from the breast tissue around it or the breast tissue in the same area of the other breast.

 There are different reasons why breast lumps develop.
-Most lumps are not cancerous and do not pose any risk.

 Possible causes of breast lumps include:

 - abscesses, which can indicate an infection, such as mastitis

 - fat necrosis

 - breast cancer

 - gynecomastia, in males, when there is swelling in breast tissue